jensheerin/CustomAzMonWorkbook/README.md

 ## Usage

+# Pre-requistes
+To use the CustomAzMonWorkbook, you need to have the following prerequisites:
+- An Azure subscription with one or more VMs running
+- The Azure Monitor agent installed on each VM
+- The Log Analytics workspace connected to the Azure Monitor agent

-To use this report, import the `Custom-VM-Size-Usage.json` file into Azure Monitor Workbooks.
+Import the `Custom-VM-Size-Usage.json` file into Azure Monitor Workbooks.
 Once imported, the report will automatically populate with data from your Azure environment, assuming the necessary monitoring and diagnostics settings are enabled.

 You can deploy the workbook by clicking on the button below:<br />
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjensheerin%2FCustomAzMonWorkbook%2Fmain%2FCustom-VM-Size-Usage.json" target="_blank"><img src="https://aka.ms/deploytoazurebutton" alt="Deploy to Azure"/></a>